 I really enjoy this stuff.
 I would, however, recommend using it in the shower, though, because it’s a little like sand – it sticks everywhere!
 The first time I used it, I was at my sink, and it took forever to wash off.
 Since I started using it in my shower, I haven’t had that problem since.
 Very mildly scented, no sharp pieces, feels like a fine, wet sand but “softer” if that makes any sense.
 If you’re in the market for a greener, physical exfoliant, then this is a good product to try.
 Pretty affordable, too, at about $9.

-2. Dermactin-TS Pore Refining Cleansing Gel (Chemical) – RECOMMEND
+2. Dermactin-TS Pore Refining Cleansing Gel (Chemical) – DO NOT RECOMMEND

 1. Heritage Store Rose Petals Rosewater – RECOMMEND